Why IP Education?

 The IP Education & Awareness Pillar is committed to helping connect Georgia schools, teachers, parents, and communities with the resources needed to bring IP education to Georgia youth.
 We are always looking for opportunities to expand the K-12 IP Education Ecosystem.

-Contact Michael Frnka for UP Assistance.
+Contact Michael Frnka for IP Information.

 IP Learning Resources